manveersinghjhala/NYC-AccidentAnalysis/README.md

 ## Insights
 1. After the data has been ingested in the elasticsearch, elasticsearch will index the data.
-2. We will gain insights and create visualizations using the kibana visulaize tab.
+2. We will gain insights and create visualizations using the kibana visualize tab.

 Here are few examples of the insights we gained -